nagarkamakshi/Rust-Sudoku/README.md

 # Future Goal:

-1. Change the color of the confiling cells.
+1. Change the color of the conflicting cells.
 2. Include Timer for scoring purpose.
 3. difficuly level for generating puzzles.